alkhe/fluxette/README.md

 ```

 ## Asynchronous
 Because `fluxette` does not care about how your action creators work, asynchronous data fetching should not be a problem in your application.
 This makes it easy to work with `React Router`.
 When you want to update your state, simply call `flux.dispatch(action)`.
-This can be from a callback, a Promise resolution, or anything else.
+This can be from a callback, a Promise resolution, or something else.

 ## Todo
 * add an organized test suite